sagrawalx/sagrawalx.github.io/teaching/sp20-b6_ma117/syllabus.md

 > Statistical thinking will one day be as necessary for efficient citizenship as the ability to read or write.
 > <span class="blockquote-attribution">—attributed to H. G. Wells[^attribution]</span>

-[^attribution]: This appears to be a partially false attribution.
-In *Mankind in the Making* (1903), Wells says
+[^attribution]: This appears to be a sort of false attribution (or rather, it is a paraphrase).
+In *Mankind in the Making* (1903), H. G. Wells writes

 	> The great body of physical science, a great deal of the essential fact of financial science, and endless social and political problems are only accessible and only thinkable to those who have had a sound training in mathematical analysis, and the time may not be very remote when it will be understood that for complete initiation as an efficient citizen of one of the new great complex world-wide States that are now developing, it is as necessary to be able to compute, to think in averages and maxima and minima, as it is now to be able to read and write.

-	This was later paraphrased by Samuel S. Wilks in his presidential address to the American Statistical Association in 1950 in the form quoted at the top of this syllabus, and the paraphrase spread under Wells's name from there.
+	This was later paraphrased by Samuel S. Wilks in his presidential address to the American Statistical Association in 1950 in the form quoted at the top of this syllabus, and this paraphrase has spread under Wells's name since then.

 ## Overview

-MA117 is an introduction to statistics, the science of understanding and analyzing data.
-En route, the course will cover some probability, which forms the mathematical backbone of statistical inference.
-The course will also involve using R, a statistical programming language that is indispensible to the modern practice of statistics.
+MA117 is an introduction to statistics, the practice of collecting, analyzing, and interpreting data.
+En route, the course will cover some concepts from probability which form the mathematical backbone of statistical analysis.
+The course will also involve using R, a programming language that is ubiquitously used by statisticians today.

 ## Course Structure Philosophy